-Nowadays, you can partner with your accountant.
-The days when you only saw them once a year to complete your small business financials and tax return are in the past. accounting firms are interested in helping you better control your finances to grow your business as well as help you meet your tax compliance requirements.
+Nowadays, there are ways you can partner with your accountant.
+The days when you only saw them once a year to complete your small business financials and tax return are in the past.
+Accounting firms are interested in helping you better control your finances to grow your business as well as help you meet your tax compliance requirements.

 Making a profit should be high on your priority list as a business owner.
 If you want to make a profit you need to monitor the money coming into the business as well as the money going out.
 If you partner with the right accountant who can offer you a range of flexible value-add services they can help you improve your business’s financial performance in both the short and long term.
 Your accountant can put your back in the driving seat to improve and grow your business.

-What are the key ways your accountant can enhance your business’ financial performance?
+What are the key ways your accountant can enhance your business’s financial performance?

 Tax expenses can be one of your business’s biggest costs, so your accountant should focus on regular tax planning meetings to review the current ‘state of play’ of your profit and loss statement to ensure that you can take the appropriate actions to get the best tax outcomes.
 They can also take your own personal finances into account and look at expected dividend payments or trust distributions to determine what you might owe and the best ways to minimise the tax you pay.